-->

 Including risk factors to be aware of and expert info on the unique challenges young adults face when undergoing treatment.

 If you think there’s such a thing as being “too young for breast cancer” (younger than 40, as screening guidelines suggest), you’re unfortunately mistaken.
-According to a study released this year, between 2010 and 2019, diagnoses among people aged 30 to 39 increased 19.4 percent.
+According to a study released in 2023, between 2010 and 2019, diagnoses among people aged 30 to 39 increased 19.4 percent.
 Among those aged 20 to 29, the increase was 5.3 percent.
-This year for Breast Cancer Awareness Month, we’re putting a spotlight on this new data to better understand why young women are more at risk, what we can do about it, and how this trend might impact the future of breast cancer research.
+A study released this year reported that, while the overall breast cancer death rate in the U.S. has dropped since 1989, the incidence of breast cancer rose 1 percent each year from 2012 to 2021, especially in younger, white patients: “A steeper increase in women younger than 50 years (1.4 percent annually) versus 50 years and older (.7 percent) overall was only significant among white women.”
+For Breast Cancer Awareness Month, we’re putting a spotlight on this new data to better understand why young women are more at risk than ever before, what we can do about it, and how this trend might impact the future of breast cancer research.

-Plus, Katie herself recently took to IG Live and interviewed Ann Partridge, MD, MPH, a medical oncologist and clinical researcher at Dana Farber Cancer Institute in Boston.
+Plus, in 2023, Katie herself took to IG Live and interviewed Ann Partridge, MD, MPH, a medical oncologist and clinical researcher at Dana Farber Cancer Institute in Boston.
 Dr. Partridge also talked about risk factors and potential causes of these troubling increases.

 Why are rates of breast cancer rising among young women?